brimdata/zed/docs/zq/language.md

 type <id> = <type>
 ```
 where `<id>` is an identifier and `<type>` or a [Zed type](#first-class-types).
-This create a new type with the given name in the Zed test system, e.g.,
+This create a new type with the given name in the Zed type system, e.g.,
 ```mdtest-command
 echo 80 | zq -z 'type port=uint16 cast(this, <port>)' -
 ```